olion500/RestApi-with-Lumen/readme.md

 PHP 5.6.25<br />
 MySQL 5.7.14<br />

+## Troubleshooting
+### When the pages show '404 page not found'<br />
+replace 'AllowOverride None' to 'AllowOverride All' on /etc/httpd/conf file.

 ## Official Documentation

 Documentation for the framework can be found on the [Lumen website](http://lumen.laravel.com/docs).